javierriveracastro/betteroll-swade/docs/Global-Actions.md

 * group: A string containing a group name, actions with the same name will be shown grouped in the card (in some future version)

 # API
 You can define global actions within a module.
-This let the user activate de module and have all Global Actions you defined turned on.
+This let the user activate your module and have all **Global Actions** you defined turned on.

 You need to load an script in your module.
-It's recommened to use "Hooks ready".
+It's recommened to use "Hooks once ready".

-The format of the global action must be like an array if objects.
+The format of the global action must be like an array of objects.
 Look at the example.

 ```js
 Hooks.once('ready', () => {